chhuang-one/sqxclib/doc/SqPtrArray.md

 };
 ```

-There are hidden members in front of SqPtrArray.data:
+There are hidden members in front of SqPtrArray::data :
 capacity  is the number of elements actually allocated in the array. (excluding the header in front of the array)
 clearFunc is a function that clears elements in an array.